1318. My daughter says, “He is Kannan, the king

 Word by Word (WBW) meaning

-(The words may be rearranged to facilitate poetry to prose conversion (Aṉvayam).
-Please read the meanings (in black) continiously to form the sentence and understand the simple meaning of those verse.)
+(The words may be rearranged to facilitate conversion from poetry to prose (Aṉvayam).
+Please read the meanings (in black) continuously to form the sentence and understand the simplified meaning based on the Divyārtha Dīpikai for the verse.)